jvalen/pixel-art-react/README.md

 ## Deploy

-Create the final build and run the generated react html on a express server using SSR.
+Create the final build and run the generated React HTML on the server using SSR.

 ```bash
 npm run deploy